2007 Bandy World Championship

-The 2007 Bandy World Championship was held in Kemerovo, Russia, 27 January – 4 February 2007.
+The 2007 Bandy World Championship was held in Kemerovo, Russia from 27 January to 4 February.
 Men's national teams from 12 countries participated in the 2007 tournament: Belarus, Finland, Kazakhstan, Norway, Russia, Sweden (group A) and Estonia, Hungary, Latvia, Mongolia, the Netherlands and the United States (group B).
 Canada was initially also supposed to take part in the tournament but withdrew so Latvia took its place.
 Belarus retained their place in group A by beating the United States in a playoff at the end of the previous tournament held in 2006.
-The local time in Kemerovo is UTC+7.